cmu-delphi/epipredict/README.md

     ahead = 14
   )
 )
-#> Warning: The forecast_date is less than the most recent update date of the
-#> data.forecast_date = 2021-12-31 while data is from 2022-05-31.
 ```

 In this case, we have used a number of different lags for the case rate,